Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_network_mode"></a> [network\_mode](#input\_network\_mode)

-Description: Docker networking mode to use for containers in the task
+Description: Docker networking mode to use for the containers in the task.
+Valid values are `none`, `bridge`, `awsvpc`, and `host`.

 Type: `string`

-Default: `"none"`
+Default: `"bridge"`

 ### <a name="input_operating_system_family"></a> [operating\_system\_family](#input\_operating\_system\_family)

-Description: Specifies OS family to use (required if launch type is FARGATE)
+Description: If the requires\_compatibilities is `FARGATE` this field is required; must be set to a valid option from the operating system family in the runtime platform setting.

 Type: `string`